-OUTPUT WIRING Relay Connections
+Relay Connections

 To prolong contact life and suppress electrical noise interference due to the switching of inductive loads, it is good installation practice to install a snubber across the contactor.
 Follow the manufacturer's instructions for installation.

-Note: Snubber leakage current can cause some electro-mechanical devices to be held ON.
+Note: Snubber leakage current can cause some electro-mechanical devices to be

-SELECTING THE INPUT RANGE AND EXCITATION
+SELECTING THE INPUT RANGE

-To select or change the input range and/or excitation, the following steps apply.
+To select or change the input range the following steps apply:

 - 1. Remove terminal block "A" (TBA). - 2.
-Using a pair of long nose pliers, remove the desired jumper (input range on left, excitation on right) and re-position it in the location corresponding to the range being selected.
-(When the unit is shipped from the factory, the jumpers are in position #1 and position #4.)
+Using a pair of long nose pliers, remove the jumper and re-position it in the location corresponding to the range being selected.
+(When the unit is shipped from the factory, the jumper is in position #5.)

-Looking in at the rear of the unit, the position numbers and their corresponding ranges are as follows, from left to right:
+Looking at the rear of the unit, the position numbers and their corresponding ranges are as follows, from left to right: